Enter your contact information below to alert one of our representatives and someone will contact you within 1 business day.

 Why Purchase This Roll of 50 VG 1943 Steel Lincoln Cents?

 The Lincoln cent has been struck in a number of major varieties over the years.
 Among the most well-known is the 1943 Lincoln steel cent which was only minted in 1943 due to a copper shortage caused by World War II.
 The Lincoln cents in this roll are all steel cents from 1943.
-These coins were struck at the Philadelphia Mint, so they do not have mint marks.
-There were 84,628,670 steel Lincoln cents minted in Philadelphia in 1943.
+There were 493,838,670 steel Lincoln cents minted in Philadelphia, Denver and San Francisco in 1943.

 Classic Wheat Cent Design